annitya/roc-completion/readme.md

 In progress
 -----------
 - node-config:
-    - Resolve import { ... } from 'config'
+    - Resolve 'config' module.
+- Debugging: automatically add debugging for all environments.
+    - This should replace the run button.
 Next version
 ------------
 - Add tests!
+- Unused config-settings inspection?
 - Fix "missing dependency" inspection.

 - html.head.htmlAttributes refuses to be formatted properly.